google/WebFundamentals/src/_langs/en/tools/javascript/breakpoints/step-code.markdown

 The video below contains a simple script to demonstrate the async call stack feature.
-In the script, a third-party library is used to select a DOM element, and a function called `onClick` is registered as the `onclick` event handler for the element.
+In the script, a third-party library is used to select a DOM element.
+A function called `onClick` is registered as the `onclick` event handler for the element.
 Whenever `onClick` is called, it in turn calls a function named `f`, which just forces the script to pause via the `debugger` keyword.
-This is just a toy example.
-Watch the video below and read on to see the async call stack feature in action.

 {% animation animations/async-call-stack-demo.mp4 %}